PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 |s|s|s|
 * could Move or Capture to Spaces labeled "s"
 ### Chancellor
 The Chancellor Moves or Captures an unlimited number of Squares along Rook Lines or Leaps to Knight Squares to Move or Capture.
-When the Player Controlling it does not Control more Supporters on the Board than their Opponent&#x2014;or, in Party Mode, their Target&#x2014;it loses the ability to Capture indicated in the previous sentence.
-If a Chancellor is Captured while there are Friendly Deputies on the Board, 1 of the Friendly Deputies Promotes to Chancellor, and the rest Promote to Paramilitant; the Player who was Controlling the Chancellor chooses which Deputy Promotes to Chancellor.
+When the Player Controlling it does not Control strictly more Supporters on the Board than their Opponent&#x2014;or, in Party Mode, the one of their Opponents who Controls the most Supporters&#x2014;it loses the ability to Capture indicated in the previous sentence.
 ||||||
 |-|-|-|-|-|
 ||y|&#x2191;|y||